 - Winter Melon Tea – One of the easiest ways to relieve the warm afternoon heat is to enjoy this sweet yet fragrant drink.
 All you need to do is boil winter melon flesh with some brown sugar and rock sugar.
 Let it cool and top it off with some ice.

 - Zucchini Stir Fry – Winter melons are a great substitute for any recipe with zucchinis.
 So, treat winter melons as you would with zucchinis in this recipe and stir fry them with some scallops for that rich seafood flavor.

 Winter Melon Health Benefits and Nutritional Value

-The medicinal properties of winter melon have long been recognized in Traditional Chinese Medicine (TCM).
-It’s considered as one of the “herbs that clear heat and relieve toxicity” because of its cool nature.
-In this practice, “heat” refers to inflammatory and infectious conditions like edema or swelling of body parts, phlegm, and wheezing.
+In TCM practice, practitioners consider winter melon as one of the “herbs that clear heat and relieve toxicity in the body” because of its “cooling nature”.
+Often, “heat in the body” refers to inflammatory and infectious conditions like edema or swelling of body parts, phlegm, and wheezing.

-Where and How to Buy Winter Melon?
+Where to Buy Winter Melons

-How to Store Winter Melon?
+How to Store Winter Melon

 Store It Whole in a Cool and Dry Place

 Like most fruits, you can store a whole winter melon.
 The best place to store your gourd is in a cool and dry place like a pantry or a closed cabinet.
 They should stay good for several months and even up to a year.

 If your gourd is already cut, you can still keep its flesh for a couple of days.
 The first thing you should do is cube the melon into squares.
 Then, seal them in an airtight bag or container, and place them in the crisper drawer of your refrigerator.